2023 American League Wild Card Series: Game 1

 Royce Lewis, pictured here with the St. Paul Saints, hit two home runs and drove in all of the Twins' runs in Game 1.

 Kevin Gausman took the mound for the Blue Jays opposite Pablo López for the Twins, who were looking to end the longest playoff losing streak in North American sports history.
 Royce Lewis provided all of the offense the Twins would need, hitting two home runs in his first two playoff at-bats to put Minnesota up 3–0.
 Michael A. Taylor and Carlos Correa made strong defensive plays to keep the Blue Jays off of the board until the top of the sixth, when Toronto plated a run on a Kevin Kiermaier single.
 The Twins bullpen shut down the scoring from there with 31/3 scoreless innings to earn the Twins' first playoff victory since Game 1 of the 2004 ALDS.
-The 18-game playoff losing streak was the longest in MLB history.
+Their previous 18-game playoff losing streak was the longest in MLB history.